iconify/documentation/documents/pages/icons/json.md

 import { icons as mdiLightIcons } from '@iconify-json/mdi-light';
 ```

-However, code above uses JSON modules.
+Code samples above use JSON modules.
 It works fine when using bundlers or when using CommonJS.
-When using ES modules, importing JSON files requires running script with `[str]--experimental-json-modules` flag.
+When using ES modules, older versions of Node.js require running script with `[str]--experimental-json-modules` flag.

-Alternative is to use `[func]require()`:
+If you are using older Node.js and cannot import JSON files, you can use `[func]require()`:

 ```js
 const mdiIcons = require('@iconify-json/mdi/icons.json');